Andreimd02/Visual-Astra/README.md

 # Tomo3D

+A project to make a 3D CT Simulators
 Study of the libraries
 https://medium.com/@wilfilho/pyqt5-o-fantastico-mundo-das-guis-62914b1b39c1 a good link that explains the PyQt5 library https://www.astra-toolbox.com/ the AstraToolbox Oficial Documentation site